Sled dog: Alaskan husky

+The Alaskan husky is the most commonly used dog in sled dog racing.
+It is a mongrel bred specifically for its performance as a sled dog.
 There are two genetically distinct varieties of the Alaskan husky: a sprinting group and a long-distance group.
 Alaskan Malamutes and Siberian Huskies contributed the most genetically to the long-distance group, while English Pointers and Salukis contributed the most to the sprinting group.
 Anatolian Shepherd Dogs contributed a strong work ethic to both varieties.
 There are many Alaskan huskies that are part Greyhound, which improves their speed.
-Further crossbreeding of Alaskan huskies with German Shorthaired Pointers has given way to another emerging mongrel sled dog known as the Eurohound.

 Alaskan Malamute

 Alaskan Malamutes are large, strong freight dogs.
 They weigh between 80 and 120 lb and have round faces with soft features.
 Freight dogs are a class of dogs that includes both pedigree and non-pedigree dogs.
 Alaskan Malamutes are thought to be one of the first domesticated breeds of dogs, originating in the Kotzebue Sound region of Alaska.
 These dogs are known for their broad chests, thick coats, and tough feet.
 Speed has little to no value for these dogs - instead, the emphasis is on pulling strength.
 They are used in expedition and long adventure trips, and for hauling heavy loads.
 Alaskan Malamutes were the dog of choice for hauling and messenger work in World War II.